 - decorations - it's amazing what a little coloured paper and glue can do

 If you're stuck for ideas, just head to Google.
-There's a plethora of recipes, step-by-step instructions, images and inspirations to be found, just a simple search away.
+There's a huge amount of recipes, step-by-step instructions, images and inspirations to be found, just a simple search away.

 5. Make your meals go further

 Every night, cook a little extra and pack it away for lunch the next day.
-Not only do you save heaps of cash that you would have spent on expensive city lunches, but you also have something healthy, hot and delicious to enjoy for lunch.
+Not only do you save money that you would have spent on lunches, but you also have something easy and delicious to enjoy for lunch.